zalando/zalando-howto-open-source/README.md

 - **Promote**: Tell the world about your project via blog posts, social media and conference talks.
 - **Join the Open Source Guild**: Help us make open source stronger at Zalando!

 [Go here](https://zalando-open-source-principles.readthedocs.org/en/latest/) to read the accompanying docs.
+[This blog post](https://tech.zalando.com/blog/zalando-techs-new-open-source-principles/) might also be of interest.

 What to Open Source, What Not to Open Source
 ------------------------------------------------------------